vivesweb/cli-math-ml-table/README.md

 -       long => ['yes'|'no'], ['true'|'false']

-# Example in real use of the table in Machine Learning Cleaning data process:
+# Example in real use of the visualization data in format table, in Machine Learning Cleaning data process:
 ![Screenshot of the Real use of simple table for ML created in Pure PHP](https://github.com/vivesweb/cli-math-ml-table/blob/main/example_cli_math_ml_table_1.png?raw=true)
 Important Note: You need to calc the values before the output.
 The values represented in the image are calculated in other class (soon be published).
 The table only shows in correct visual format the values given.